lcthomas/eng696s20/schedule.md

     * Based on the information you gather in the step above, write 1-3 paragraphs on who you see as the major audience group(s) for this journal, and why you see your piece as a good fit for this journal.
     * Include information on submission guidelines, including length, citation style, submission format, the submission process, and any other information pertinent to manuscript submission that the journal offers on its website.

 In this class, we will discuss the importance of audience in scholarly publishing.
 Come to class ready to discuss the above assignment.
-We will also discuss what an "ideal outline" is.
-You should begin writing your ideal outline after this week (due week 5).

 **NOTE:** This assignment and next week's assignment are, obviously, organized around academic publications.
 However, some of you have indicated that you might be interested in exploring publication opportunities outside of peer-reviewed journals.
 If you are still considering this, please talk to me in advance of doing this week's assignment.